microsoft/MLOpsPython/docs/getting_started.md

 # Getting Started with MLOpsPython <!-- omit in toc -->

-This guide shows how to get MLOpsPython working with a sample ML project ***diabetes_regression*** that creates a linear regression model to predict diabetes.
+This guide shows how to get MLOpsPython working with a sample ML project ***diabetes_regression***.
+The project creates a linear regression model to predict diabetes.
 You can adapt this example to use with your own project.

 We recommend working through this guide completely to ensure everything is working in your environment.
 After the sample is working, follow the [bootstrap instructions](../bootstrap/README.md) to convert the ***diabetes_regression*** sample into a starting point for your project.